No Normal: Filming and visual effects

 Filming took place at Trilith Studios, Blackhall Studios, and Areu Brothers Studios, with El Arbi and Fallah directing the episode, and Robrecht Heyvaert serving as cinematographer.
 Establishing shots were also filmed in New Jersey.
 The mid-credits scene featuring Larson's cameo appearance was shot by The Marvels (2023) director Nia DaCosta.

 Visual effects for the episode were created by Digital Domain, Method Studios, RISE, Stereo D, Base FX, SSVFX, Framestore London, OD Studios, Folks VFX, Instinctual, Moving Picture Company, Cantina Creative, and Trixter.
 The ending shot of Khan on a lamppost was entirely digitally created by Digital Domain.

 Music

 The following songs were featured in the episode: "CPT.
 Space" by Janoobi Khargosh, "Blowin' Out Speakers" by Tom Griffiths, Adam Zapel, Dayeaux, and Alex Nova, "Lightswitch" by Chaii, "Ko Ko Koreena" by Ahmed Rushdi, "Anthem" by Swet Shop Boys, "Indian Summer" by Jai Wolf, "Aavegi" by Ritviz, and "Hadippa" by Pritam and DJ Hot Americano.
-An excerpt of the theme from X-Men '97 composed by Haim Saban and Shuki Levy, which is similar to the main theme from X-Men: The Animated Series by Ron Wasserman, is also used in the episode.
+An excerpt of the main theme from X-Men '97 by the Newton Brothers, which is an updated version of the main theme from X-Men: The Animated Series composed by Ron Wasserman, is heard when Kamala's mutation is referenced.
+For legal reasons, the theme is credited to The Animated Series music executives Haim Saban and Shuki Levy.